kbaniak/f5-cfg-tool/README.md

    -q query     : single query mode, will not produce output file -u user      : user, default is admin
    -p password  : password, default is admin
-   -t host      : f5 mgmt interface's IP address to query -o file      : output file name, default is test.xlsx -a           : create full system config archive
+   -f           : password will be read from the stdin after a prompt -t host      : f5 mgmt interface's IP address to query -o file      : output file name, default is test.xlsx -a           : create full system config archive
    -A           : create only archives, skip generating xlsx file -i           : identify f5 box
-   -k           : verify iRule version and allocation -K           : verify listeners and their allocation -c name      : create iRule or other resource from a file given in -I option -C name      : update iRule or other resource from a file given in -I option -I           : input resource
+   -k           : verify iRule versions and allocation to virtual servers -K           : verify listeners and their allocation to virtual servers -c name      : create iRule or other resource from a file given in -I option -C name      : update iRule or other resource from a file given in -I option -D name      : dump given iRule to a working directory -I           : input resource
    -P           : port to connect to
    -r           : retain temporal objects (used with -a and -A)